-The first of the Generation Z employees entered the workforce in May.
+The first Generation Z employees entered the workforce in May.
 As the millennials so powerfully demonstrated, each generation has its own traits and preferences.
-To avoid disruption in the workplace, businesses will want to focus on training that highlights these different traits, communication systems and preferences.
+To avoid disruption in the workplace, businesses will want to focus on training that highlights these different traits, communication systems, and preferences.
 Workplace productivity will be enhanced when generations learn “tips and tricks” on how “to flex” to accommodate co-workers with different preference styles.

 In a recent survey, 45% of Gen Z believe that it will be challenging to work with boomers.

-What the preliminary research on this emerging generation says is that they are entrepreneurial, loyal and flexible.
+What the preliminary research on this emerging generation says is that they are entrepreneurial, loyal, and flexible.
 They also, according to the research, prefer work-life balance over salary.
 They want mentors.

 “…they prefer extensive feedback and input from those higher than them.
-Both of these mean that your company’s managers should be making every effort to connect with your gen Z employees and supporting them in whatever endeavors they are pursuing for the company.”
+Both of these mean that your company’s managers should be making every effort to connect with your gen Z employees and supporting them in whatever endeavors they are pursuing the company.”
 Inc. Magazine, January 2016

 Conquering the Ebberinger Forgetting Curve